ABOUT THE BOOK:

 A special CLASSROOM EDITION of ADHD and Me is now available on Lulu Bookstore.
 This NEW RELEASE special edition of ADHD and Me is designed to be used by educators between K-3rd grade.
 This book is fully equipped with questions and discussion points to help educator’s and their student’s establish healthy boundaries, boost self-esteem, identify support systems, and discover creative outlets.

 ADHD AND ME also has a FREE DOWNLOADABLE LESSON PLAN for educators of grades K-3rd, that corresponds with the story.
+(Available on my website.)
 These interactive lesson plans include homework, games, questions, social projects, and much more!
 These plans were created to help inspire positive emotional stimulation, social engagement, creative thinking, and group as well as individual problem-solving for students, and is designed to be used in a classroom setting.
 So, what are you waiting for?
 Download your free lesson plans today!